zakraicik/zakraicik.github.io/site/collections/_drafts/python-backtesting-a-beginner-s-guide.md

 ---
 # Python Backtesting: A Beginner's Guide

 In my [last post](https://zakraicik.xyz/blog/cyrpto-prices-in-python){: target="_blank" rel="noopener"}, I wrote about to use the [Binance](https://www.binance.us/){: target="_blank" rel="noopener"} API to pull historical prices for various Crypto assets.
-In this article, we use that data to power a **simple** backtester.
+In this article, we will lay the foundation for&nbsp;**simple** backtester.
 A backtester is a software tool that allows traders and investors to simulate the performance of their trading strategies using historical market data.
 By applying a set of rules to the historical data, a backtester can provide valuable insights into how a strategy would have performed in the past, helping traders make more informed decisions in the future.

 Specifically, this article covers.&nbsp;

-* Homegrown Backtester vs. Pre-built Backtester
+* Homegrown backtester vs. pre-built backtester
-* Coding a Simple Backtester
-* Ways we can advance our simple backtester
+* Reviewing the format of our historical price data
+* Simulating buy/sell signals using various strategies
+* Next Steps

+The full repository can be found [here](https://github.com/zakraicik/crypto_trader/tree/main/crypto_trader){: target="_blank" rel="noopener"}.
+Keep in mind this article covers one part of a bigger project.&nbsp;

 ## Homegrown or Pre-built?